A full spectrum of services for low- and high-risk pregnancies, from prenatal care to labor and delivery

 The NICU at Valley Medical Center is a close collaboration between the region’s most highly respected providers from Seattle Children’s Hospital and UW Medicine, and is the only Level III NICU between Seattle and Tacoma.
 The NICU can care for up to 30 newborns, and our specialists provide expert care for premature infants and fragile babies who need more advanced support.
 Available around the clock, this tightly coordinated team provides comprehensive care for infants and their families.

-Level II Special Care Nursery at Northwest Hospital.
+Level II Special Care Nursery at UW Medical Center - Northwest.

 Patients are referred to UWMC for on-site Neonatal Intensive Care Unit (NICU).